Home focused on the characterization of surface wettability in industrial and research environments

 If there are additional solvents or other liquids that you think we should add to this collection — especially if you can provide data with citations — please e-mail us to let us know.

-print this sort order (table only)
+print this sort order (table and references only - will open new browser window)

 Surface Tension, Hansen Solubility Parameters, Molar Volume, Enthalpy of Evaporation, and Molecular Weight of Selected Liquids